Joe Swift: Television career

 In 2009 Swift presented coverage of the Hampton Court Palace Flower Show for the BBC.
 He was also one of the main presenters of the BBC coverage of the 2010 Chelsea Flower Show.
 In 2013, he presented two episodes of Great British Garden Revival.

 Writing

 Swift has written for such newspapers as The Independent, The Evening Standard, and The Sunday Times, on the subject of landscaping and home gardening.
 He has written three books – The Plant Room, Joe's Urban Garden Handbook, and Joe’s Allotment, published in April 2009.

 Personal life

-Swift's father was the actor Clive Swift, and he was the nephew of David Swift.
+Swift's father was the actor Clive Swift, and he is the nephew of David Swift.
 His mother is novelist Margaret Drabble, and his brother is academic Adam Swift.
 His sister Rebecca Swift (died April 2017) was a poet and founder of The Literary Consultancy.
 He is married with two children.

 He is the design director of Modular Garden.